-Unions' views on trust in teachers by governments: a global overview
+Unions' views on trust in teachers by governments: a global overview related to teacher appraisal and school accountability.

 Globally, unions reported that teachers are somewhat trusted to manage key aspects of their work.
 Overall, this suggests that trust in the teaching profession remains limited, with most governments not fully entrusting teachers with their professional responsibilities.